Understanding Bid Bonds and Performance and Payment Bonds: The Complete Guide for Insurance Agents

 Armed with some basic questions, insurance agents can quickly determine what type of bond will be needed and the information to get the underwriting process started.
 We recommend the following questions:

-Determine the Type of Bond Needed:
+Determine the Bond Type:

-• Are you bidding on a project or have you already been awarded the contract?
 If the answer is bidding, see the follow up questions below on bid bonds.
 Otherwise, skip down to performance and payment bonds.

 For Bid Bonds:

-• What date does the project bid?
 For bids coming up soon, agents will need to act fast to secure the bid bond.

-• Do you have a copy of the bid specifications or request for proposal?
 These documents provide the surety underwriter information on the project like estimated time frames, engineer’s estimates, warranty periods, and penalties for delays.

-• What is your estimated bid amount for the project?
 The underwriting will vary depending on the amount of the project.
 Typically, small projects (under $500,000) can be underwritten based on the owner’s personal credit.
 For larger jobs, underwriters will review business financials and more details about the contractor to determine eligibility.

 For Performance and Payment Bonds:

-• How long has the contractor been in business?
 New businesses are generally limited to smaller projects until they have at least 1 year in business.

-• What is the total project cost?
 Larger jobs will require more in depth underwriting.

 Now that we know how to determine the type of bond, your customer is probably going to ask, “How much does the bond cost?”